iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 [^vampire]: Definitely citation needed.

-Our modeling of a vampire is an stance of something called a _state machines_ or _automata_ if you're into Greek words.
+Our modeling of a vampire is a stance of something called a _state machines_ or _automata_ if you're into Greek words.
 There are 4 states in which the vampire can be and at each one there is an available set of actions to take that may transition him to another state.